 8. Manage Disgruntled Employees

 Disgruntled employees are typically the result of a challenging and unpleasant work environment.

-Train supervisors on techniques in managing performance and monitor employee satisfaction to keep a pulse on front-line employee issues.
+Train supervisors on techniques for managing performance and monitor employee satisfaction to keep a pulse on front-line employee issues.

 Work with employees to resolve issues and acknowledge and address perceptions.

-Working with employees to manage their time at work, and setting clear expectations for behaviors, is a good first step in ensuring your organization does not get dinged by a disgruntled employee.
+Working with employees to manage their time at work and setting clear expectations for behaviors is a good first step in ensuring your organization is not dinged by a disgruntled employee.